Perugia Press Prize

 - Perugia Press welcomes diversity of expression in content, form, and language.
-We are open to considering hybrid forms, including those incorporating visuals or created in collaboration.
+We are open to considering hybrid manuscripts, including those incorporating visuals or created in collaboration.

 - Individual poems may have been published previously in magazines, journals, anthologies, and chapbooks, but the collection as a whole must be unpublished.

 - Translations of the work of others and previously self-published books are not eligible.

-- Submissions from poets living outside the United States are not eligible, though international submissions from poets based in the U.S. but away during the open period of our contest are fine.
-As a small press, we are not currently able to support the promotion of our books on a global scale.
+- Submissions from poets living outside the U.S. are not eligible, though international submissions from poets based in the U.S. but away during our contest period are fine.
+As a small press, we are not able to support the promotion of our books on a global scale.

 - Poets may not be a close friend or colleague of the editor/director as she facilitates the contest and takes part in the final decision about the winning manuscript.

 - Manuscripts must be submitted between August 1 and November 15.

-- Manuscripts are generally between 45 and 85 pages.
+- Manuscripts are generally between 45-85 pages.
 Please submit manuscripts that fall within or close to this page count.

-- Use legible typeface, and include page numbers on each page and in the table of contents.
+- Use a legible font, include page numbers on each page, and include a table of contents.

-- No more than one poem per page (this means don’t place multiple poems on one page; single poems that are multiple pages in length are fine).
+- One poem per page (this means don’t place multiple poems on one page; single poems that are multiple pages in length are fine).

-- We are only able to accept online submissions.
-Read and follow all application instructions to upload your manuscript to the online submissions page.
+- We only accept online submissions.
+Follow all application instructions to upload your manuscript to our page on Submittable.

-- Cover letter and bio may be added in the “comments” section, but are not required.
-Publications acknowledgments may be included in “comments” also, but should be excluded from the manuscript itself.
+- Cover letter and bio may be added, but are not required.
+Publications acknowledgments may be included in “cover letter” box also, but should be excluded from the manuscript itself.

-- To be certain that manuscripts receive the fairest consideration, all manuscripts are submitted to the judging panel anonymously.
+- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the judging panel anonymously.